ctII/cloudflareddns/README.md

 make clean
 ```

-Now you can go and create the dns record in the the Cloudflare dashboard:
+Now you can go and create the dns record in the Cloudflare dashboard:

 ```[Dashboard] > [Cloudflare Email]] > [Account Home] > [Domain] > [DNS] > [Records]```